rfdevops/opsworks-environments/README.md

 in the next one, click about your user that was created, so go to `Permissions`, and click on `Attach policy` and choice `AdministratorAccess`.

-After did it, go to the `Policies` and create a new policie called `OpsWorksElasticsearchEC2Discovery`, copy and paste the json below, and save.
+After did it, go to the `Policies` and clicnk on `create a new policie`, then select `Create Your Own Policy`, so put `OpsWorksElasticsearchEC2Discovery` in the field name, copy the json below and paste in the json field and save.
 ```
 {
     "Version": "2012-10-17",